OmarMutd/chat-server/README.md

 ## Scripts

-Start the application `npm start`. alternatively you can use `npm run dev`.
+Start the application `npm start`.
+Alternatively you can use `npm run dev`.

 Start nodemon for the application `npm run dev`